 Decompression Sickness, What is it and how to avoid it

-In the late 1800’s, workers building the Eads Bridge (St. Louis) and the Brooklyn Bridge (New York City) were becoming ill and many of them died from the illness.
+In the late 1800s, workers building the Eads Bridge (St. Louis) and the Brooklyn Bridge (New York City) were becoming ill and many of them died from the illness.
 The bridges were being built using caissons.
-These are metal devices with an air lock at the top and open at the bottom.
-They were placed on the river bed and filled with compresses air to pump the water out.
+These are metal devices with an airlock at the top and open at the bottom.
+They were placed on the river bed and filled with compressed air to pump the water out.
 The pressure was maintained to keep the water out.
 Workers would enter the device’s airlock, travel to the bottom to work digging and placing the foundations and anchors for the bridges.
 When they returned to the surface, many of them became ill within minutes.
 The illness became known as Caissons Disease, which we now know as Decompression Sickness.
 DCS can be slow in its appearance.
-Most cases appear between 5 minutes and six hours after a dive, a small percentage up to 12 hours and even smaller percentage as long as 48 hours.
-Flying or going to a higher elevation can also bring on DCS if excessive nitrogen remain in your tissue.
+Most cases appear between 5 minutes and six hours after a dive, a small percentage up to 12 hours and even a smaller percentage as long as 48 hours.
+Flying or going to a higher elevation can also bring on DCS if excessive nitrogen remains in your tissue.
 Divers are advised to wait 24 hours before flying.
 Symptoms of DCS which the workers also endure are (these are things you feel):

 - Unusual fatigue

 - Pain in joints and / or muscles of the arms, legs or torso